 If the material is in cylindrical form, it is better to use the logarithmic average of surface area for each material.

 In this arrangement, the easiest way is to assume that all the surface is exposed to heat equally.
-And, total heat transfer is also assumed as a total of heat transferred from each material.
+And, we may assume that total heat transfer is equal as a total of heat transferred from each material.

 The equation used is as following: